Werner-Staeblein/Project-2-modified-resubmit/README.md

 - Radio buttons to select answers were customized in CSS to support the overall appeal and coherent color experience while playing the quiz but likewise to provide immediate feedback on which answer the user clicked,

-- Correct answers are shown in green color to the user.
-Wrong answers are shown in red color to the user while the correct answer to the question is shown in green.
+- Correct answers are shown in green to the user.
+Wrong answers are shown in red to the user while the correct answer to the question clicked by the is shown in green.
 The latter supports immediate feedback to the user while the user is playing the game,

 - The count of "Wrong Answers" and "Correct Answers" likewise uses the intuitive green/red coloring as a visual effect.

 ### Audio Effects

-- the user receives audio feedback once an answer is clicked.
-If the answer clicked was correct, an 'applause' sound is played while the sound of a 'buzzer' is played when the answer to any of the quiz questions was incorrect,
+- the user receives audio feedback once an answer was clicked.
+If the answer clicked is correct, an 'applause' sound is played while the sound of a 'buzzer' is played when the answer to any of the quiz questions is incorrect,

-- the user is informed on the audio effects before start a trivia round so that the user can decide use/not use audio effects.
+- the user is informed about the audio effects before starting a trivia round so that the user can decide to use/not to use audio effects.

 ### Customized radio buttons for answer choices

-Radio buttons to select answers were customized in CSS to support overall appeal and coherent color experience while playing the quiz.
+Radio buttons to select answers were customized in CSS to support the overall appeal and coherent color experience while playing the quiz.

 ![Radio Buttons](readme_assets/customized_radio_button_styling_js_quiz.png)

 ### User feedback on points achieved

-The user receives an ongoing feedback on the points achieved with the counters 'Correct Answers' and 'Wrong Answers'.
+The user receives ongoing feedback on the points achieved with the counters 'Correct Answers' and 'Wrong Answers'.
 This count of points is maintained to the last trivia question and is likewise shown in the final results section (results page).

 ![User Feedback](readme_assets/user_feedback_on_points_achieved.png)